We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Having a healthy level of Candida cells present helps regulate your immune, digestive, and reproductive systems, among other things.

 Yeast cells are technically considered a fungus.
 When too much Candida is present in an area of your body, the balance of healthy bacteria and microflora in your body is off-balance.
 That’s why the symptoms of an infection begin to appear.

 This type of infection is called candidiasis, or a yeast infection.
 It can happen because of an overgrowth of existing yeast or an infection you become exposed to.
-A yeast infection shows up most often in the following areas:
+A yeast infection shows up

 A yeast overgrowth in the skin between or under your breasts is a type of intertrigo.
 Intertrigo is a rash that forms in skin folds.
 Intertrigo can also be caused by bacteria and other fungus.